 We don’t expect candidates for Linguistics to have studied any particular combination of subjects at sixth-form.
 We welcome applicants with an outstanding academic profile, whether science-oriented or arts-centred.
 Some formal study of language, either through learning languages or through English Language A Level, can serve as a good preparation.
 It’s very important that, whatever your academic background, you’ve read beyond your syllabus to explore what the academic study of Linguistics is all about.
 The departmental website has some good recommendations for places to start.

 We ask candidates to submit a short piece of work that demonstrates analytical or argumentative skills (whether it be a practical write-up from a science class, a piece of maths coursework or an essay) in support of their applications.
 We don’t mind what subject these are in.
-We invite all suitable qualified candidates to attend two interviews in December.
+We invite all suitably qualified candidates to attend two interviews in December.
 Interviews will be with Lecturers in Linguistics, and will be academic in focus.
 Interviewers will want to discuss why you are interested in the subject, and what you have done to investigate the subject ambitiously.
 They will also want to explore conceptual and analytical problems which are relevant to the study of Linguistics.
 For instance, you may be asked to analyse a short text or problem as part of your interview.
 Above all, we’re looking to admit enthusiastic and hard-working students who have a serious interest in the subject.
-As for all colleges, applicants in Linguistics are required to take the short university-wide linguistics assessment on their interview day (details may be found here http://www.undergraduate.study.cam.ac.uk/courses/linguistics)
+As for all colleges, applicants in Linguistics are required to take the short university-wide linguistics assessment on their interview day.

-If you have any queries about Admissions, please contact the Admissions Tutor at email@example.com.
+If you have any queries about Admissions, please contact the Admissions Office.